open-telemetry/opentelemetry.io/content/en/docs/languages/net/exporters.md

   });
 ```

+#### Non-ASP.NET Core

-Otherwise, configure the exporter when creating a tracer provider:
+Configure the exporter when creating a tracer provider:

 ```csharp
 using var tracerProvider = Sdk.CreateTracerProviderBuilder()